daniel-dsouza/psychic-octo-giggle/Tips-and-Tricks.md

 2) Another solution is to create a Kernel udev rule to change the classification of your device.

     * Create a file `/etc/udev/rules.d/90-pedals-workaround.rules`.
-    * Add this file, changing your vendor and model IDs (can be found by using `lsusb`):
+    * Add this to the file, changing your vendor and model IDs (can be found by using `lsusb`):

 > ACTION=="add|change", KERNEL=="event[0-9]*", ENV{ID_VENDOR_ID}=="044f", ENV{ID_MODEL_ID}=="b679", ENV{ID_INPUT_ACCELEROMETER}="", ENV{ID_INPUT_JOYSTICK}="1", TAG+="uaccess"